1. Describe yourself.

 12.Why do you want to work here?

-I chose this particular hospital as a potential career due to its patient
+I chose this particular hospital as a potential career due to its patient population and reputation.

 13. How has your past experience prepared you for this position?